 Getting to know some of my coworkers was the next big step, and I was excited that they’d finally get to meet him after months of me gushing about how great he is.
 We confirmed with everyone that we would both be attending, and woke up early Saturday morning to begin the preparations.

-Preparing for Hanami
+Preparing Food for the Hanami

 My boyfriend was determined to bake something to share with everyone and make a good first impression.
 I tried to convince him that it wasn’t necessary, and told him that everyone else would probably just pick something up from the conbini (convenience store), but he wasn’t having it!
 He was going to bake something, and it was just matter of deciding what.